 At East Portland Dentistry, Drs.
-Arend and Rawley place their patient’s oral health as their number one priority.
-That’s why they offer a wide range of preventative dental services designed to help protect your teeth and gums for a lifetime.
+Arend place her patient’s oral health as their number one priority.
+That’s why she offers a wide range of preventative dental services designed to help protect your teeth and gums for a lifetime.

 While maintaining strong teeth and healthy gums means brushing and flossing daily, it also means cutting down on bad habits that can inadvertently damage your oral health.
 Here are 10 common habits that that can seriously damage the health of your teeth and gums.

 Chewing on Ice

 Even though chewing on ice may seem perfectly harmless, munching on a few hard, frozen cubes could chip or possibly crack a tooth.
 Regularly chewing on ice could also irritate the soft tissue inside of your teeth, which could lead to frequent toothaches.
 Individuals who suffer from sensitive teeth may experience sharp, shooting pains or lingering toothaches whenever they eat or drink hot or cold items.
 So the next time you feel like mindlessly chomping on some ice, switch to a piece of sugar free gum instead.

 To ensure a child enjoys a lifetime of healthy teeth and gums, parents must start taking steps to protect their child’s oral health at a young age.
 Laying your child down with a bottle at bedtime might seem like a good way to get him to sleep, but you’re also placing his baby teeth at risk of decay.
 Whenever a child feeds on sugary liquids like juice, formula, or milk, the plaque in his mouth begins to produce acids that can lead to tooth decay.
 Babies used to going to sleep each night with a bottle in their mouths allow their teeth to remain exposed to these types of sugary liquids throughout the night.
 Eventually this can lead to a condition known as Baby Bottle Tooth Decay, which may require the removal of severely decayed teeth.